ARMmbed/mbed-tools/docs/howto/mbed-tools-howto.md

-# Mbed Tools
+# Mbed CLI 2

-Starting with version 6.x, Mbed OS is moving from Mbed CLI to a new build tool: it's cmake-based, You'll still need Mbed CLI for older versions of Mbed OS.
+Starting with version 6.x, Mbed OS is moving to Mbed CLI 2.
+It uses Ninja as a build system, and CMake to generate the build environment and manage the build process in a compiler-independent manner.

+Mbed CLI 2 parses the Mbed OS build configuration and outputs it to a format CMake can read.
+It also provides a user friendly interface to CMake and Ninja so you can configure, generate and execute builds with a single command.

+**Note:** You'll still need Mbed CLI 1 for older versions of Mbed OS (6.x and older).
 You can install both tools side by side.

 # Install or upgrade

-Mbed Tools is Python based, so you can install it with pip.
+Mbed CLI 2 is a Python package called `mbed-tools`, so you can install it with pip.

 **Tip:** We recommend using a virtual environment to avoid Python dependency conflicts.